+- A. Personal Data must be Processed in a manner that ensures reasonable and appropriate security and confidentialityadministrative, technical, organizational, and physical safeguards of Personal Data collected, stored, and Processed. - B. When determining reasonable and appropriate safeguards, Controllers should consider: - 1.
+Applicable industry standards and frameworks; - 2.
+The sensitivity and amount of Personal Data; - 3.
+The original source of Personal Data; and - 4.
+The risk of harm resulting from unauthorized or unlawful access, use, or - degradation of the Personal Data, including protection.
-A. Personal Data must be Processed in a manner that ensures appropriate security and confidentiality of the Personal Data, including protection against unauthorized or unlawful access to or use of Personal Data and the equipment used for the Processing and against accidental loss, destruction, or damage, using reasonable technical or organizational measures.

-B. Reasonable measures to secure Personal Data include but are not limited to those provided by C.R.S. § 6-1-713.5 and C.R.S. § 24-73-102.
+C. Reason able and appropriate administrative, technical, organizational, and physical safeguards must: 1.
+Protect against unauthorized or unlawful access to or use of Personal Data and the equipment used for the Processing and against accidental loss, destruction, or damage, using reasonable technical or organizational measures.; B 2.
+Ensure the confidentiality, integrity, and availability of Personal Data collected, stored, and Processed; 3.
+Identify and protect against reasonably anticipated threats to security or the integrity of information; and 4.
+Ensure compliance with data security policies by the Controller and Processors.
+D .
+Reason able measures and appropriate administrative, technical, organizational, and physical safegua rds to secure Personal Data include but are not limited to those measures provided by C.R.S. § 6-1-713.5 and C.R.S. § 24-73-102-, as interpreted by state courts and administrative orders.
 Rule 6.10 DUTY REGARDING SENSITIVE DATA

-- A. Controllers must obtain Consent to Process Sensitive Data, including Sensitive Data Inferences, consistent with C.R.S. § 6-1-1308(7) and 4 CCR 904-3, Rules 7.02-7.05. - B. Controllers may Process Sensitive Data Inferences from Consumers over the age of thirteen (13) without Consent only if: - 1.
-The Processing purpose of such Personal Data would be obvious to a reasonable Consumer based on the context of the collection and use of the Personal Data, and the relationship between the Controller and Consumer. - 2.
-The Personal Data and any Sensitive Data Inferences are permanently deleted within twelve (12) hours of collection or of the completion of the Processing activity, whichever comes first; - 3.
-The Personal Data and any Sensitive Data Inferences are not transferred, sold, or shared with any Processors, Affiliates, or Third-Parties; and - 4.
-The Personal Data and any Sensitive Data Inferences are not Processed for any purpose other than the express purpose disclosed to the Consumer. - C. If a Controller will delete Sensitive Data Inferences within twelve (12) hours, pursuant to this section, they must (1) include description of the Sensitive Data Inferences subject to this provision and the retention and deletion timeline for such Sensitive Data Inferences in its privacy notice, pursuant to 4 CCR 904-3, Rule 6.03, and (2) include the details of the deletion and verification process in the Controller's Data Protection Assessment, pursuant to 4 CCR 904-3, Rule 8.04.
+- A. Controllers must obtain Consent to Process Sensitive Data, including Sensitive Data Inferences, consistent with C.R.S. § 6-1-1308(7) and 4 CCR 904-3, Rules 7.02-7.05. - B. Controllers may Process Sensitive Data Inferences from Consumers over the age of thirteen (13) without Consent only if: - The Processing purpose of such Personal Data would be obvious to a reasonable Consumer based on the context of the collection and use of the Personal Data, and the relationship between the Controller and Consumer; - 2.
+The Personal Data and any Sensitive Data Inferences are permanently deleted within twelve (12twenty-four (24) hours of collection or of the completion of the Processing activity, whichever comes first; - 3.
+The Personal Data and any 3.
+Sensitive Data Inferences are not transferred, sold, or shared with any Processors, Affiliates, or Third-Parties; and - 4.
+The Personal Data and any Sensitive Data Inferences are not Processed for any purpose other than the express purpose disclosed to the Consumer. - C. If a Controller will delete Sensitive Data Inferences within twelve (12twenty-four (24) hours, pursuant to this section, they must (1) include description of the Sensitive Data Inferences subject to this provision and the retention and deletion timeline for such Sensitive Data Inferences in its privacy notice, pursuant to 4 CCR 904-3, Rule 6.03, and (2) include the details of the deletion and verification process in the Controller's Data Protection Assessment, pursuant to 4 CCR 904-3, Rule 8.04.